 SSDI generally pays more, and is consistent across the US, while SSI isn’t even always consistent between counties in a state.

-Your SSDI income is based upon your work history prior to disability – each month you receive a monthly benefit around the range of $800-1800, but I know people whose income is even lower.
+Your SSDI income is based upon your work history prior to disability – each month you receive a monthly benefit around the range of $700-$3000, but usually averaging around $1200.

 Whatever your award is, that’s how much you will get paid every month for as long as you remain eligible.